barbazul/1kfa/mod_guide_gm.md

  * Take away item cards (careful with this one - use only when appropriate)
  * Take away marker tokens (ie, those created by Defend, Where It Hurts, etc.)

-Note, **a GM cannot take green tokens from a player**.
-Use of green tokens should always be a player choice.
+Note, **a GM cannot take experience points from a player**.
+Use of experience points should always be a player choice.

 ### Turn Their Move Back On Them